 Public space activations will take place through December 2019.
 Follow #ddipublicspaceproject for the latest details.

 Paint Durham is an art, music and cultural event that I established in 2014.
-This iteration will be a single day event, held in CCB Plaza.
+This iteration will be a single day event, held in Five Points Plaza.
 This Durham-centric event will encompass a pop-up screen printing station, city flag making area, music and a Durham inspired art installation.
 The goal of the event is to strengthen Durham residents connections to Durham through the arts.